 Senior Vice President and Chief of Staff

-Prior to her career in higher education, Jackson was an attorney in the Public Law and Corporate departments of the law firm Buckingham, Doolittle & Burroughs, LLP, providing counsel to educational organizations, municipalities, healthcare organizations and private family foundations, practicing in the Akron and Cleveland offices.
+Prior to her career in higher education, Jackson was an attorney in the Public Law and Corporate departments of the law firm Buckingham, Doolittle & Burroughs, LLP, providing counsel to educational organizations, municipalities, healthcare organizations and private family foundations, practicing in the Akron and Cleveland, Ohio offices.

 A graduate of Howard University with a Bachelor of Arts degree in journalism, Jackson received a J.D. from the University of Akron.
 To further develop her higher education administration skills, Jackson participated in the intensive, highly selective Harvard Institute for Educational Management program.
 She has been a featured lecturer in the university community in the higher education administration, leadership, sports law and administrative law areas.

 Jackson has been recognized for outstanding leadership and public service by the Girl Scouts, YWCA, Inside Business, Crain’s Business and the University of Akron School of Law.
 Jackson is a frequent speaker on the topics of leadership, higher education administration, non-profit and private foundation management.
 Jackson enjoys giving keynote addresses for organizations whose work and missions inspire her.

 In the Syracuse community, Jackson enjoys serving on the executive committee of the board of trustees of Manlius Pebble Hill School, an independent K-12 school and on the CNY Community Foundation Say Yes to Education Committee.
 She is married to Mark A. Jackson and they have four adult children and two granddaughters.
 Candace and Mark Jackson are proud residents of downtown Syracuse.